Insights Library

 • Timeline views let you step back and get a big-picture feel for an era.

-• Folders let you learn multiple decks together so you can compare timelines directly.
+• Folders let you learn multiple decks together for side-by-side comparison.

-• Contextual and precise-date prompts then convert that intuition into reliable recall.
+• Contextual and exact-year prompts convert intuition into durable retrieval.

 Takeaway